 Every landscape design needs the structure and grace delivered by sturdy evergreen plants.
-They are famously said to create “the bones” of a design, and Dee Runk Boxwood (Buxus 'Dee Runk') is a particularly useful variety.
-You’ll find dozens of places in your yard to accent with this kind of tall, tight pyramidal column of restful, deep green.
+They are famously said to create the bones of a design, and Dee Runk Boxwood (Buxus 'Dee Runk') is a particularly useful variety.
+You'll find dozens of places in your yard to accent with this kind of tall, tightly pyramidal column of restful deep green.

 Create excitement with this architectural plant.
 Can you think of an easier way to boost your home's curb appeal than to plant one on either side of your front door?